Does working with and for people excite you? If so, a job in HR might be right up your alley.

 If you're ready to test out this career field, then sign up for an HR internship in Thailand during your next summer break.

-One of the most progressive economies of Asia, Thailand offers a vibrant platform for businesses and working people.
+As one of the most progressive economies in Asia, Thailand offers a vibrant platform for businesses and working people.

 It is this dynamic work environment of Thailand that necessitates the requirement for smart HR professionals as well as learning opportunities for budding HR aspirants.